 The Topeka Rescue Mission ministers to the broken by sheltering and serving the homeless and feeding the hungry.

 Trinity members serve dinners to TRM clients the second Tuesday of every month while others hand out food to clients at different times.
 During the winter months, we gather gently used blankets and distribute them to TRM clients.
 Trinity also supports TRM financially.

 Harvesters has been distributing food to hungry families, seniors, and children through partner agencies in Topeka for almost 30 years.

 Trinity holds a food distribution in our parking lot the second Monday of every month from 12:00 – 1:00 pm and we can always use more volunteers.

 USD 501 Schools

-Trinity volunteers distribute summer meals for children 1-18 on Wednesday’s during the Summer.
+Trinity volunteers distribute summer meals for children 1-18 every Friday during the Summer.

 Pentecost Offering is a way to build God’s household with children, youth, and young adults.
 The greatest portion of this offering stays with our congregation to develop and support our young people at Trinity.
 Other funds go to support young adult leaders serving in communities around the world as they grow through transformative Christian service.
 The offering provides advocacy and education that protects and nurtures our children and youth.

 Christmas Joy Offering supports church leaders among us who have pointed us to God.
 Half of the funds go to honoring the faithfulness of current and retired church workers and their families in critical financial need (whether it is a family emergency, a health-care crisis or even assistance to pastors affected by natural disasters).
 The other half prepares the way for future leaders, making it possible for students to learn and grow in faith at Presbyterian-related schools and colleges and communities of color.